ibm-cloud-docs/vmwaresolutions/archiref/solution/nsx-t-design.md

 #### Tier 1 to Tier 0 route advertisement
 {: #nsx-t-design-tier-1-tier-0}

 To provide Layer 3 connectivity between VMs connected to logical switches that are attached to different tier-1 logical gateways, it is necessary to enable tier-1 route advertisement towards tier-0.
 No need to configure a routing protocol or static routes between tier-1 and tier-0 logical routers.
 NSX-T creates static routes automatically when you enable route advertisement.
-For this design, route advertisement is always enabled for any IBM Cloud for VMware Solutions automation created T-1 gateways.
+For this design, route advertisement is always enabled for any {{site.data.keyword.vmwaresolutions_full}} automation created T-1 gateways.

 ### Preconfigured topologies
 {: #nsx-t-design-preconfig-topo}